Rick-Phoenix/querygen/README.md

 # Example

 >[!NOTE]
->The "Store" passed to the querygen.New must be the return value of calling `(your_sqlc_package).New(db_instance)`, or a wrapper struct that holds the sqlc queries under the "Queries" field.
+>The "Store" passed to the querygen.New must be the return value of calling `(your_sqlc_package).New(db_instance)`, or a wrapper struct that holds the sqlc queries under the "Queries" field and the db instance under the "db" field.
 >
 >The outDir param is where the files will be generated, and the last part of this path will be the package name for the generated files.
 >